2015 Copa Libertadores final stages

-The 2015 Copa Libertadores final stages were played from April 28 to August 5, 2015.
+The 2015 Copa Libertadores final stages played from April 28 to August 5, 2015.
 A total of 16 teams competed in the final stages to decide the champions of the 2015 Copa Libertadores.

 Qualified teams

 The winners and runners-up of each of the eight groups in the second stage qualified for the final stages.

 Seeding

 The qualified teams were seeded in the final stages according to their results in the second stage, with the group winners seeded 1–8, and the group runners-up seeded 9–16.

 Format

 In the final stages, the 16 teams played a single-elimination tournament, with the following rules: